 Those pursuing the thesis option research and write a historical or theoretical essay on a topic of their choice over the course of their senior year.
 The thesis should be no more than 35 pages in length, plus bibliography and illustrations.

-Those pursuing the project option further develop a design project that they initiated in an Advanced Studio either in their junior year or in the first semester of their senior year.
+Those pursuing the project option further develop a design project that they initiated in an Intermediate or Advanced Studio in their junior year or in the first semester of their senior year.
 They devote a minimum of one additional semester further developing their project in regular consultation with a faculty advisor.
-(This can mean building an additional, more elaborate model, creating more renderings, refining the concept, and so forth.)
+(This can mean building an additional, more elaborate model, creating more renderings, or refining the concept.)

 During both fall and spring semesters you will participate in the monthly meetings of the Honors cohort, in which honors students in both HIAA concentrations share their work-in-progress with each other and with the faculty member who supervises the seminar.
-(These monthly meetings, usually three per semester, are mandatory but do not require a course registration.)
-You will also enroll in your advisor’s section of HIAA 1990 (Honors Thesis) in both semesters, for thesis students, or at least one semester, for project-based honors.
+These monthly meetings, usually three per semester, are mandatory.
+Students must enroll in HIAA 1990 (Honors Thesis) in both semesters.
+S tudents are also expected to meet separately and regularly with their own thesis advisor.

 Theses and projects will be due to the advisor and second reader by March 1 of the Spring semester or by November 1 of the Fall semester if you plan on graduating in December.
 Comments will be returned to the students for final corrections at that point.
 There will be a public presentation of Honors work at the end of the Spring semester.